OpenBfS/dokpool-plone/Plone/src/docpool.base/docpool/base/users/README.txt

   * Only show if content is a DocumentPool
   * Allow value|title options in select and multiple select fields

-TODO: Hide fields email, db from being editable (so far this is done in css): https://redmine-koala.bfs.de/issues/2219 .portaltype-elanesd #formfield-form-esd, .portaltype-elanesd .field.esd, .template-user-information .field.portrait, .template-usergroup-groupdetails .field input[name="email:string"], .template-usergroup-groupdetails .field label[for="dp"], .template-usergroup-groupdetails .field label[for="email"], .template-usergroup-groupdetails .field select[name="dp:text"]
+TODO: Hide fields email, db from being editable when viewsing or adding a group (so far this is done in css): https://redmine-koala.bfs.de/issues/2219 .portaltype-elanesd #formfield-form-esd, .portaltype-elanesd .field.esd, .template-user-information .field.portrait, .template-usergroup-groupdetails .field input[name="email:string"], .template-usergroup-groupdetails .field label[for="dp"], .template-usergroup-groupdetails .field label[for="email"], .template-usergroup-groupdetails .field select[name="dp:text"]